 Pelosi: House to stay in session until COVID-19 rescue pact

-WASHINGTON (AP) — Speaker Nancy Pelosi said Tuesday the House will remain in session until lawmakers deliver another round of COVID-19 relief.
+WASHINGTON (AP) — Speaker Nancy Pelosi said Tuesday the House will remain in session until lawmakers deliver another round of COVID-19 relief, a move that came as Democrats from swing districts signaled discontent with a standoff that could force them to face voters without delivering more aid.

+“We are committed to staying here until we have an agreement, an agreement that meets the needs of the American people," Pelosi said on CNBC.

 Pelosi told her Democratic colleagues on a morning conference call that “we have to stay here until we have a bill.”
 That’s according to a Democratic aide speaking on condition of anonymity but authorized to quote her remarks.

+The move highlighted the extent to which coronavirus legislation has settled into a kind of suspended animation in the final legislative weeks before the November election.
+Both parties insist they want action, keeping the idea of new relief alive, but negotiations between Democrats and the White House remain frozen, with both sides entrenched in their positions.

-Pelosi's comments came as moderate Democrats signed on to a $1.5 trillion rescue package endorsed by the bipartisan Problem Solvers Caucus, a group of about 50 lawmakers who seek common solutions to issues.
+Pelosi's comments came as moderate Democrats, many from areas won by President Donald Trump four years ago, signed on to a $1.5 trillion rescue package endorsed by the bipartisan Problem Solvers Caucus, a group of about 50 lawmakers who seek common solutions to issues.

 Talks between Pelosi and the Trump administration broke down last month and there had been little optimism they would rekindle before Election Day.
 And last week, Senate Democrats scuttled a scaled-back GOP coronavirus rescue package.